Anarchid/blender2lus/README.md

 * Each animatable piece of the model is a separate object

 * You will have to apply all scale and rotation transformations before exporting the model and starting your animation work.
 Whatever model you use ingame has to perfectly match to what you will be animating on.
-(*You can actually get away from applying rotations in later Spring versions.
-Scaling is strictly off-limits though* ).

 **2) Obsessively change each object's Rotation Mode** in the hidden right pannel (or in object transform properties) to **"Euler ZYX"**.
 I haven't found any way to do this quickly for all objects in scene, so good luck doing this by hand.